ndd4/572-Project/README.txt

 This is for our final report.
 This is the code for project, the comic books reading behaviour anaylsis

-The dataset used to built this network is from USCD Book Graph. https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home
+The dataset used to build this network is from USCD Book Graph. https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home

 References: